bootdotdev/blog/content/computer-science/future-of-computer-science.md

 In my humble opinion, **yes**.
 A computer science education is no longer just a gateway to a computer science job.
 Just like knowing how to balance a budget or cook a fried egg, computer science is slowly becoming an integral part of the world around us.

 Is it necessary to know how algorithms work?
 Sometimes.
 But even if you aren't writing algorithms for a living, it’s still massively helpful, and I wouldn’t be surprised if it became necessary in the future.
-A computer science degree teaches you other things worth knowing: the hardware behind computers, and understanding of certain coding languages.
+A computer science degree teaches you other things worth knowing: the hardware behind computers, and an understanding of a wide variety of coding languages and their methodologies.
 When I worked in customer success or marketing, both very "soft" jobs, having this experience was a massive boon to my career.

 Every company will have some kind of tech core in the future.
 Getting a CS degree will be useful in any field.

 Now, [computer science is still a tough degree](/computer-science/is-computer-science-hard/).
 But its future is as solid as ever.
-With only a [5% unemployment rate](https://www.newyorkfed.org/research/college-labor-market/index#/outcomes-by-major) and the [4th highest median starting salary](https://www.newyorkfed.org/research/college-labor-market/index#/outcomes-by-major), it’s still a great choice for anyone who leans towards math and analytics.
+With only a [5% unemployment rate](https://www.newyorkfed.org/research/college-labor-market/index#/outcomes-by-major) and the [4th highest median starting salary](https://www.newyorkfed.org/research/college-labor-market/index#/outcomes-by-major), it’s still a great choice for anyone who leans toward math and analytics.

 The main thing worth noting is that while a computer science degree is a solid bet for the future, it’s no longer the *only* path to the future.
 As [async computer science boot camps](http://boot.dev) become more comprehensive and degrees become more expensive, there may reach a point at which it’s best to learn computer science by yourself without relying on a university degree.
 After all, [over 30% of computer scientists today](https://www.zippia.com/computer-scientist-jobs/demographics/) don’t even have a Bachelor’s degree.